RodZill4/material-maker/doc/_sources/node_filter_tonality.rst.txt

 Tonality node
 ~~~~~~~~~~~~~

-The **Tonality** node applies a user-defined curve to a greyscale image.
+The **Tonality** node is variadic and applies a user-defined curve to grayscale images.

 .. image:: images/node_filter_tonality.png
 	:align: center